REVIEW | The Devonshire Arms at Bolton Abbey – The Yorkshire Dales

 Quintessential luxury old-English hospitality in the most perfect of country river-side settings.
 Four poster beds, charming corridors with creaky floorboards leading to lots of nooks and crannies, expensive flock wallpaper, roaring fires and guests in designer wellies and Barbour jackets.

 A hefty bill at the end if you are going all out with fine-dining and a visit to the hotel’s spa.
+Yes, this is certainly one to save for those special occasions but you won’t leave disappointed I promise.

 Value for money – 7/10